Plant nutrients in soil: Losses

 Usable nitrogen may be lost from soils when it is in the form of nitrate, as it is easily leached, contrary to ammonium which is easily fixed.
 Further losses of nitrogen occur by denitrification, the process whereby soil bacteria convert nitrate (NO_{3}^{−}) to nitrogen gas, N_{2} or N_{2}O. This occurs when poor soil aeration limits free oxygen, forcing bacteria to use the oxygen in nitrate for their respiratory process.
 Denitrification increases when oxidisable organic material is available, as in organic farming and when soils are warm and slightly acidic, as currently happens in tropical areas.
 Denitrification may vary throughout a soil as the aeration varies from place to place.
-Denitrification may cause the loss of 10 to 20 percent of the available nitrates within a day and when conditions are favourable to that process, losses of up to 60 percent of nitrate applied as fertiliser may occur.
+Denitrification may cause the loss of 25 percent of the N applied on a heavy clay soil as fertilizer and manure.

 Ammonia volatilisation occurs when ammonium reacts chemically with an alkaline soil, converting NH_{4}^{+} to NH_{3}.
-The application of ammonium fertiliser to such a field can result in volatilisation losses of as much as 30 percent.
+The application of ammonium fertiliser to such a field can result in volatilisation losses of as much as 87 percent.

 All kinds of nitrogen losses, whether by leaching or volatilization, are responsible for a large part of aquifer pollution and air pollution, with concomitant effects on soil acidification and eutrophication, a novel combination of environmental threats (acidity and excess nitrogen) to which extant organisms are badly adapted, causing severe biodiversity losses in natural ecosystems.